The Quantum Variance of the Modular Surface: Poincar e Series

 If any incomplete Poincar\'{e} series in this proposition is replaced by incomplete Eisenstein series, i.e. $m_i=0$ with mean zero satisfying (9), the proposition is still valid.
-For the case $m_1=m_2=0$, there is a slight change for $Q$:
+For the case $m_1=m_2=0$, there is a slight modification for $Q$ as follows.

 By Euler-MacLaurin summation formula, we have

 where $b_2(\alpha)$ is the Bernoulli polynomial of degree 2, $H_1(x)=(h_1'(x)x^2)'$.
 For the sum over $d_2$, we have the similar expression.

 \end{proof}